 This is the place to get high quality souvenirs of Kazakhstan.
 They have an exclusive range of products with original designs.
 Their products are perfect as corporate gifts or for weddings and other memorable occasions.

-Boutiques are also located in the Astana International Airport and the following malls: Mega, Keruen, Sine Tempore.
+Boutiques are also located in the following malls: Mega Silk Way and Keruen.

 Eurasia Shopping Centre